ILF Scotland

 • Help with targeting those facing the greatest barriers to independent living in areas where application numbers have been low since re-opening.

-One or two DPOs are selected to run a pilot scheme to identify appropriate disabled applicants and facilitate the application process on their behalf.
-The applicant would lead on identifying what additional independent living outcomes were important to them and the DPO would complete and submit the application.
+GCIL has been selected to run a pilot scheme to identify appropriate disabled applicants and facilitate the application process on their behalf.
+The applicant would lead on identifying what additional independent living outcomes were important to them and GCIL will complete and submit the application.

-Prior to the pilot starting, a Memorandum of Understanding / Service Level Agreement will be established between the DPO and ILF Scotland.
-A data sharing agreement will then be set up between the DPO and ILF Scotland, and the DPO will be given access to the ILF Scotland application portal, currently only available to Local Authority Social Work teams.
+Prior to the pilot starting, a Memorandum of Understanding / Service Level Agreement will be established between GCIL and ILF Scotland.
+A data sharing agreement will then be set up between the GCIL and ILF Scotland, and GCIL will be given access to the ILF Scotland application portal, currently only available to Local Authority Social Work teams.
 Systems development work will be required to update the IT infrastructure for this purpose.
-The DPO will then submit applications via the portal to ILF Scotland who will then verify the access requirements with the local authority.
+GCIL will then submit applications via the portal to ILF Scotland who will then verify the access requirements with the local authority.
 For these applications only, the local authority’s role will change from leading applications, to verifying applications, which should reduce the processing demands on them.

 Social Work plays a critical role in existing ILF awards.
 The majority of recipients have a tripartite agreement in place between the recipient, ILF Scotland and Social Work.
 The assurances that this arrangement provides will continue to be crucial in a DPO supported application model.
 These reassurances include: